-In addition, since it was reported that middle-aged Chinese with BP levels above 130/85 mmHg had a greater risk of hypertension after 10 years than those with lower BP levels,33 we conducted a post-hoc subgroup analyses considering baseline BP status.
+In addition, since it was reported that middle-aged Chinese individuals with BP levels above 130/85 mmHg had a greater risk of hypertension after 10 years than did those with lower BP levels,33 we conducted post hoc subgroup analyses considering baseline BP status.
 Among participants with lower baseline BP levels (SBP <130 and DBP <85 mmHg), BP levels in the intervention group did not change from baseline, whereas those in the control group increased.
-Conversely, among participants with higher baseline BP levels (SBP \geq 130 or DBP \geq 85 mmHg), BP levels in the control group did not change from baseline, whereas those in the intervention group decreased.
-It was speculated that the ventricular adjustments of participants with higher BP may not be easily affected by heat exposure (e.g., cardiovascular adaptations to temperaturesensitive mechanisms), resulting in only a small change in BP.34 These results indicated that nutritional formula supplementation of Vit C and hawthorn beverage for heatexposed workers had a positive influence on preventing a normal increase in BP or reducing higher BP.
-Currently, there are limited data on the antioxidant/dietary preventative interventions for BP.
-A recent crossover RCT evaluating the impact of blueberry consumption showed no effect on SBP or DBP in healthy adults.35 This suggested that antioxidant supplements do not affect normal BP in the absence of risk factors that would elevate BP.
-Our study was consistent with a RCT in healthy adults undergoing intense physical training which compared participants consuming a carbohydrate-based control beverage and those receiving 10 mL/kg/day purple grape juice supplementation (phenolics content 1821 mg/L) for 28 days, whereby those in the latter group experienced a decrease in SBP.18 This difference in preventing the increase in DBP found in this study may be associated with the lower baseline BP in some participants.
-Intervention with Vit C and hawthorn beverage rich in flavonoids targeting populations with higher BP levels resulted in a reduction in BP.
-This finding was consistent with other reports indicating that hawthorn extract had a significant effect in decreasing BP in patients with stage I hypertension.36 Previous interventions had shown that consuming Vit C or juice rich in flavonoids/polyphenols can reduce hypertension in individuals with other CVD risk factors, and these effects may be attributed to the potent antioxidant properties of hawthorn flavonoids or the synergistic effects of Vit C at a safe dose37.
-Our findings highlighted the importance of sufficient Vit C intake combined with hawthorn beverage consumption in heat-exposed workers who had limited access to antioxidant-rich foods or who were at high CVD risk.
+Conversely, among participants with higher baseline BP levels (SBP ≥130 or DBP ≥85 mmHg), BP levels in the control group did not change from baseline, whereas those in the intervention group decreased.
+It was speculated that the ventricular adjustments of participants with higher BP may not be as easily affected by heat exposure (e.g., cardiovascular adaptations to temperature-sensitive mechanisms), meaning that their BP may not continue to rise.34 These results indicated that nutritional formula supplementation of VC and hawthorn beverage for heat-exposed workers had a positive influence on preventing a normal increase in BP or reducing higher BP.
+Currently, there are limited data on antioxidant/dietary preventative interventions for BP.
+A recent crossover RCT evaluating the impact of blueberry consumption showed no effect on SBP or DBP in healthy adults.35 This suggested that antioxidant supplements do not affect normal BP in the absence of risk factors that could elevate it.
+Our study was consistent with an RCT in healthy adults undergoing intense physical training, in which compared to participants consuming carbohydrate-based control beverage, participants receiving 10 mL/kg/day purple grape juice supplementation (phenolics content 1821 mg/L) for 28 days experienced a decrease in SBP.
+This difference in preventing the increase in DBP in our study may be associated with the lower baseline BP.
+In contrast, intervention with VC and hawthorn beverage rich in flavonoids targeting populations with higher BP levels resulted in a reduction in BP.
+This finding was consistent with other reports indicating that hawthorn extract had a significant decreasing effect on BP in patients with stage I hypertension.36 Previous treatment interventions had shown that consuming VC or juice rich in flavonoids/polyphenols can reduce hypertension in individuals with other CVD risk factors, and these effects may be attributed to the potent antioxidant properties of hawthorn flavonoids or the synergistic action of VC at a safe dosage,37 which were more responsive and efficient at enhancing antihypertensive capabilities by combating high oxidative stress.
+Our findings highlighted the importance of sufficient VC intake combined with hawthorn beverage consumption for heat-exposed workers who had limited access to antioxidant-rich foods or who were at high CVD risk.

-Vit C and hawthorn beverage reduced oxidative stress
+Formula of VC and hawthorn beverage reduced oxidative stress